DrOgres/electric-state/README.md

 - Fix: hope and health cannot be reduced below 0 now
 - Added cash field to the Gear tab of PC sheet
 - Added item info roll-down for Gear items
+- Added check to see if a weapon is busted before we roll any attack
+- Fix: weapons were getting damaged twice on pushed rolls making them break premeturely

 v0.18.0
 - fix: users cannot close open sheets they do not own [#31](https://github.com/DrOgres/electric-state/issues/31)